 Does xylitol have calories?
 Although it has a sweet taste, which is why it’s used as a sugar substitute, it doesn’t contain any cane/table sugar and also has fewer calories than traditional sweeteners.

 It’s about 40 percent lower in calories than regular sugar, providing about 10 calories per teaspoon (sugar provides about 16 per teaspoon).
+It has a similar appearance to sugar and can be used in the same ways.

 - sugar-free chewing gum and mints